Subscribe to our RSS feed to automatically receive a notification whenever a listing is added or updated (what is an RSS feed?).

 Cell: 501 - 678 – 2000 (prefix from the US and Canada = 011)

-The area of Central America now called Belize was first inhabited by the Maya Indians who had an incredibly advanced civilisation.
+The area of Central America now called Belize was first inhabited by the Maya Indians who had an incredibly advanced civilization.
 They had their own writing called glyphs and their own calendar.
 The Maya were also skilled mathematicians and were the first culture to discover the concept of zero.
 They were also great architects.
 They built massive temples, cities, and palaces.
 The cities were well-planned and the temples were shaped like pyramids.
 Tikal, located in Guatemala, close to what is now the Belize border, is a very large Maya city and includes five pyramids.
 The Mayas were also skilled astronomers.

 The first European to make Belize his home was Gonzalo Guerrero, a sailor from Palos, in Spain, who was shipwrecked along the Yucatan Peninsula in 1511 and was captured by the Maya.
 He later married and settled at Chactemal, now modern day Corozal Town in northern Belize.